lulzzz/Smart-Contracts/README.md

 ## Test Execution

 The output of running the `test.js` test script is presented below.
-Due to the number of asserts (checks) performed (about 2.300) in the 69 unit-test below the entire test script requires about 50 seconds to complete (hardware used is latest version of MacBook Pro).
+Due to the number of asserts (checks) performed (about 2,300) in the 69 unit-test below the entire test script requires about 50 seconds to complete (hardware used is latest model of MacBook Pro).

 ```
 truffle(develop)> test test/test.js